Bible Reading Plans Your Children Will Enjoy

 Needless to say, I could not break each story down into 3-verse segments.

-Simply put, you as the parent will need to be involved, and if I may be frank if you don’t want to be involved, it doesn’t matter what Bible-reading program you choose, your children are not going to read the Bible faithfully.
+Simply put, you, as the parent, will need to be involved.
+If I may be frank, if you don’t want to be involved, it doesn’t matter which Bible-reading program you choose; your children are not going to read the Bible faithfully.

-You can read a story chunk the first day or spend a day or two reading through one of the Psalms assigned to the month.
+• You can read a story chunk on the first day or spend a day or two reading through one of the Psalms assigned to the month.

 Ultimately, you can really do whatever you want.
 You have lots of options in using these Bible reading plans your children will enjoy, and you can do what works for you.

 Personally, I like giving my daughter some options to choose from.
-She enjoys having a say-so in her daily reading, and it’s good for her to be learning to make decisions within boundaries.
+She enjoys having a say in her daily reading, and learning to make decisions within boundaries is good for her.

 THE SECOND LEVEL Bible Reading Plan requires an average of 5 verses per day (around 150 verses per month).